Refreshed: 30. 1. 2018

 New rules on personal data protection in the EU

 New: Article 29 Working Party and European Data Protection Board Guidelines on GDPR

 On 4th May 2016 two key documents for new EU legislative framework on personal data protection were published in the Official Journal of the European Union:

 · Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation)

 · Directive (EU) 2016/680 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and on the free movement of such data, and repealing Council Framework Decision 2008/977/JHA

-General Data Protection Regulation (GDPR) entered into force on 25th May 2016 and will become directly applicable in all member states two years after its publication.
-The same deadline also applies for transposition of the Directive into national law.
+General Data Protection Regulation (GDPR) entered into force on 25th May 2016 and two years after its publication it is directly applicable in all member states.
+The same deadline also applied for transposition of the Directive into national law.

 The details of GDPR implementation in Slovenian legislation are not public yet.
 For further information, we suggest following our website and the website of Slovenian Ministry of Jurisprudence, competent for drafting personal data protection legislation.